Everything PR News

 Does Four Seasons have a loyalty program?

 No. Four Seasons is the largest luxury hotel operator without a traditional points-based loyalty program.
-The choice is deliberate — the management philosophy holds that points-based programs commoditize the guest relationship.
-The company instead operates a guest preferences system that tracks individual preferences across all properties.
+Deliberate — management philosophy holds points-based programs commoditize the guest relationship.
+Operates a guest preferences system instead.

 What is the Four Seasons Private Jet experience?